 I have set before you life and death, blessing and curse: therefore choose life, that you may live.

 I spent a few hours with a friend walking around Christchurch.
 We checked out the city gardens and the food and retail precincts.
 New buildings and businesses are everywhere.
 The arts centre was a highlight, the stone heritage buildings have been strengthened and restored to their former glory.
 After eight years away I am surprised how heartwarming it is to be back in my second city and to see how well the rebuild is going.
-It choked me up a little.
-The darkness and despair has lifted.
 The place is thriving.

 Epictetus: